10 Reasons Why lingoni Is a Great Alternative to Duolingo

 We don’t just say that!
 From the very beginning, the lingoni team has been a mix of globetrotters and language lovers:

-For French, Alicia from Paris will be your guide (she has been living in Barcelona for over 10 years).
-Jenny and Jacqueline from Cologne, who have lived in the US, France, and Argentina, will help you navigate German.
-If you’re learning English, Emily, Haley, and Brian from the US will support you every step of the way.
-Brian has lived in Europe and Asia, while Emily has called Germany and Finland her home.
-Haley has called the UK her home, but frequently travels back to the US.
+For French, Alicia from Paris will be your guide.
+She has been living in Barcelona for over 10 years and brings a genuine bilingual perspective to every lesson.
+For German, Jenny and Jacqueline from Cologne, who have lived in the US, France, and Argentina, will walk you through the language step by step.
+If you are learning English, Emily, Haley, and Brian from the US will support you throughout your journey.
+Brian has lived in Europe and Asia, Emily has called Germany and Finland her home, and Haley is based in the UK with deep ties to the US.
+These are real educators who understand firsthand what it means to learn and live in a second language.

 lingoni is different—it provides a well-structured curriculum that takes you step by step from beginner (A1) to advanced (B2).
 Each lesson builds on previous knowledge, ensuring that you develop a solid foundation before moving to the next level.
 You can even take a look at the lingoni curriculum before committing!
 Just sign up for the free trial and browse through the entire A1-B2 curriculum!